Wound care center in Myrtle Beach

 Proper wound care reduces amputation rates and hospital stays.
 Our comprehensive approach to treatment includes:

 - Wound protection and management

-The only sensation you will experience is during the beginning (pressurization) of the treatment.
-The slowly increasing pressure will push on your eardrum.
-This is exactly the same feeling you would experience when landing in an airplane or diving to the bottom of a swimming pool.
-The Center staff will instruct you on the different methods of relieving this ear pressure.
+The only sensation you will experience is during pressurization, which is the beginning stage of treatment.
+The slowly increasing pressure will push on your eardrums, similar to the feeling you would experience when landing during a flight or diving to the bottom of a pool.
+Your wound care specialist will go over some ways to relieve this pressure.

-Side effects vary and may include a temporary change in your vision after many treatments.
-Do NOT change your eyewear prescription during or immediately after your treatments.
+Side effects of HBOT vary and may include a temporary change in your vision.
+Do not change your eyewear prescription during or immediately after therapy.